innopolis-devops/labs/app_python/README.md

 To run it you need:
 1) Install pytest using command `pip install -r requirements.txt`
 2) Run command `pytest test.py` inside `app_python` directory

+## GitHub Actions CI

+In this project I used Github Actions to run linter, tests and publish a docker image to docker hub.
+Actions allow me to automate my build, test, and deployment pipeline.

+You can check settings of project's github actions inside directory `.github/workflows`

 ## Contacts

 [Daniil Livitin](https://github.com/Dablup)